 The size of the book makes it large enough to share with a class and in my opinion, would make a perfect Read Aloud text.

-You would do well to add a copy of this version to your bookshelves.
-It is a guaranteed winner for children of all ages and the striking cover design will certainly catch the eye of readers and not disappoint with what follows within its beautiful pages.
+You would do well to add a copy of this version of The Iron Man to your bookshelves.
+It is a guaranteed winner for children of all ages and the striking cover design will certainly catch the eye of readers and it won’t disappoint with what follows within its beautiful pages.